José Luis Álvarez (artist): Educator

-In 1959, Álvarez joined the faculty of the National School of Arts where he flourished for 27 years until he retired to continue working in his workshop in Antigua, Guatemala.
+In 1959, Álvarez joined the faculty of the National School of Fine Arts where he flourished for 27 years until he retired to continue working in his workshop in Antigua, Guatemala.

 Selected works

-Álvarez, is known as a master of light who painted Guatemalan landscapes from unique perspectives.
+Álvarez is known as a master of light who painted Guatemalan landscapes from unique perspectives.
 Often, Álvarez highlighted the contrast between light and shadows, creating optical illusions.